pshrey30/Content-Management-System/README.md

 1. Clone the repository to your local machine or download the source code.
 2. Make sure you have PHP installed on your server along with a MySQL database.
 3. Import the database schema provided in the `database.sql` file to set up the required tables.
-4. Update the `config.php` file with your database credentials and site settings.
-5. Upload the files to your web server.
-6. Ensure proper file permissions are set for security purposes.
-7. Access the CMS through your web browser and login using the default administrator credentials.

 ## Database
 You will find the database file in "includes" folder with file name "db.php".